seorenn/links/ios_mac_dev.md

 - [Jelly](https://github.com/SebastianBoldt/Jelly): Jelly provides custom view controller transitions in iOS with just a few lines of code
 - [RembrandtSwift](https://github.com/imgly/RembrandtSwift): RembrandtSwift is an image comparison library for swift 3 with objective-C bindings
 - [Animator](https://github.com/vishalvshekkar/Animator): Animator is a block-based UIView animation helper which enables complex animations to be performed with ease.
+- [Mystique](https://github.com/gbammc/Mystique): Mystique wraps CoreAnimation with a nicer syntax to help you build up awesome animations.

 ## Auto Layout or Alternatives